-How the WaveRunner API Enables Tomorrow’s SDDC Innovation, Today
+How the WaveRunner GUI API Enables Tomorrow’s SDDC Innovation, Today

 Guest blog post by Chris Busse, CTO at APIvista